-Questions to Ask on Your Wedding Venue Site Tour
+The 36 Wedding Venue Questions to Ask on Your Site Tour

-With everything from bathrooms to alcohol restrictions to cancellation policies, our list of wedding venue questions should have you covered.
-See all the questions to ask your wedding venue on your site tour, below.
+With everything from bathrooms to alcohol restrictions to cancellation policies, our list of wedding venue questions has you covered.
+See the list of questions to ask your wedding venue before and during your site tour, below.

 In this article: